 Saba is a similar condiment you can use, made from the must of grapes.
 It's sweeter than balsamic, as well as cheaper.
 If you don't have either of those, you can always use thick balsamic, or balsamic reduction syrup.

 You can make balsamic reduction at home by reducing balsamic vinegar by 60% of it's volume.

 The basic flavor combo of dairy, nut oil, and sweet-tart reduction could take a number of forms.
 If you don't have any nut oil, brown butter is good too.
 If you'd like to try your hand at something similar, here's some flavor combos you might try:

-Similar, cheaper flavor combinations
+Similar flavor combinations

 - Squash Ravioli, Cream, Walnut or Pecan Oil, 10 yr Balsamic, Walnuts

 - Poultry Liver Ravioli, Cream, Hazelnut Oil, 10 yr Balsamic, Hazelnuts

 Here's a few things to keep in mind.

 - I used hickory nut oil, but you can use any nut oil you like.

 - If you don't want to use cream, use browned butter and skip the cream and oil altogether.